CGM-ThanHtike/Product-preview-card/README.md

 **"Thanks for checking out this front-end coding challenge."**

-- This is my second challenge here.Implemented with pure html css.
+- This is my second challenge.
+Implemented with pure html css.
 - I used css variables for font sizes and colors for code flexibility.
 - Grid for main layout and flex for some components.
 - This time, I'm going with mobile first approach.
-- "If you have any suggestions or feedback for my code, please feel free to comment."
-  **I would greatly appreciate all feedback.**
+- I used srcset for displaying images according to device width.

 ## Table of contents